Umesh is a freelance writer contributing his creative writings on varied subjects in various sites and portals in the internet.

 Force applied and movement of a body

-If friction is less then it is easier to move the heavy objects like moving bodies on a glass or marble floor.
-When friction is more then it becomes difficult to move the bodies like on loose sand or rough terrain.
+If friction is less, then it is easier to move the heavy objects like moving heavy bodies on a glass or marble floor.
+When friction is more then it becomes difficult to move the bodies.
+For example it is difficult to move them on loose sand or rough terrain.

-Now whatever be the situation if we apply a sufficient force on a body and keep it for a longer time then the body would not only move but will accelerate also as per the fundamental equation F = ma where F is the applied force, m is the mass of the body on that force is applied, and a is the acceleration produced in it due to the applied force.
+Now, whatever be the situation if we apply an adequate force on a body and keep it for a longer time then the body would not only move but will accelerate also as per the fundamental equation F = ma where F is the applied force, m is the mass of the body, and a is the acceleration produced in it due to the applied force.

 Unit of kinetic energy